silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-Identify potential typos in an XML class definition file by comparing glyphnames with font and glyph_data.
+- Identify potential typos in an XML class definition file by comparing glyphnames with TTF or UFO and glyph_data.
+- Identify glyph or class names that do not adhere to Adobe specifications.
-Verify specially-identified classes defined in xml have correct length and, if desired, correct ordering.
+- Verify specially-identified classes defined in xml have correct length and, if desired, correct ordering.

 Looks for comment lines in the `classes` file that match the string:
 ```